 Akira cracked one eye open.
 "Where?"

 Ito turned away already.
-"You'll see."
+"The Hunter Exam."

 The air outside the Yoru compound cut sharp and clean, pine trees towering on both sides of the road as Ito's black car ate up the distance.